 This course will provide students with an opportunity to develop the Graduate Attribute(s) specified below:

-Required ResourcesAll resources will be provided by the lecturer.
+Required ResourcesAll resources will be provided by the lecturers.

 Learning & Teaching Activities

-The information below is provided as a guide to assist students in engaging appropriately with the course requirements.Lectures and workshops: 36 hours.
+The information below is provided as a guide to assist students in engaging appropriately with the course requirements.Weekly meetings (inc. initial lecture): 24 hours

 Total: 156 hours